hphelion/documentation/devplatform/helion/user/services/port-service.html.md

 Multiple Application Instances[](#multiple-application-instances "Permalink to this headline")
 -----------------------------------------------------------------------------------------------

-Harbor recognises when you have multiple instances of your app running, and will update the available app backends accordingly.
+Harbor recognizes when you have multiple instances of your app running, and will update the available app backends accordingly.

 -   For TCP connections it will round-robin between your available